Dichill/NSInstaller/README.md

 - **Install Sig Patches** - If you have Atmosphere already, you can install Sigpatches if games/homebrew applications keeps crashing.
 - **Fix Atmosphere Crashes** - Will install the latest Sig Patches and deletes the `\atmosphere\contents\01000000001000`
 - **Update Hekate** - Updates Hekate to its latest version.
-- **Update Atmosphere** - Backups folders and extracts the latest version of Atmosphere.
+- **Update Atmosphere** - Backups folders and extracts the latest version of Atmosphere including Sig Patches.

 ## Credits
 - [benruehl](https://github.com/benruehl) for the best looking themes [Adonis UI WPF](https://github.com/benruehl/adonis-ui/)